DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 * for all API endpoints
 * for specific controllers/actions

-Typically you set the policy for all controllers where they are mapped in *Api\Program.cs*:
+Typically you set the policy for all controllers where they are mapped in *src/Api/Program.cs*:

 ```cs
 app.MapControllers().RequireAuthorization("ApiScope");